 - Pour the liquid from the skillet through a sieve into a large pan.
 Let stand until the fat separates from the liquid.
 Ladle off the fat.
 If you have sufficient time, put the juices in the fridge and skim off the remaining hardened fat (see note below)

-- Boil until reduced to about 1 1/2 cups, 5 to 10 minutes.
-Add the remaining 1 cup dried fruit.
-Simmer the sauce until the fruit softens, about 5 minutes.
+- Boil until reduced to about 1½ cups (5 to 10 minutes).
+Add the remaining 1 cup of dried fruit.
+Simmer the sauce until the fruit softens (5 minutes).
 Season to taste with salt, pepper, and a splash of lemon juice.
 Serve the duck with the sauce.

 - In preparing this dish, try to allow sufficient time for the duck legs to rest and the fat from the juices to separate.
 I left about an hour, put the juices in the refrigerator and skimmed off the hardened fat.
 I gently reheated the duck legs in the oven at 300°F before serving.